Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 Tom graduated from a teaching degree in December 2013.
 In June 2015 he moved to Karratha to take up a position as an Early Childhood teacher for the entire 2015-16 income year and earned $63,000.

-Tom then submits a HECS-HELP benefit application as a teacher which is approved by the ATO.
-The benefit Tom is eligible for is calculated by:
+Tom then submits a HECS-HELP benefit application as a teacher, and the ATO approves it.
+The ATO calculates the benefit Tom is eligible for by:

 $1798.49 (Max amount he could receive) / 52 X 52 (Number of weeks Tom employed) =